 Wine is available by the bottle or glass.
 You can watch our Scottish blackface sheep frolic when enjoying your wine on our patio.
 Food and snacks are available.
 (Sorry, no outside food is allowed.)
 Peruse our gift shop area for T-shirts and wine-related gifts.

-Open Friday, Saturday and Sunday noon to 7 p.m.
+Open Friday and Saturday noon to 7 p.m. and Sunday from noon to 5 p.m.
 We are a no-smoking facility.
 No dogs or weapons allowed.
 Parking is available in front of the sheep paddocks.
 The paved spaces are reserved for overnight guests or handicapped patrons.
 Thank you.

 Located between La Crosse and Black River Falls.
 Brambleberry Winery is a member of the Wisconsin Winery Association.

 Feb.
-14: Sweetheart's Food and Wine Pairing Dinner
+13: Valentine's Food and Wine Pairing Dinner